National Czech & Slovak Museum & Library: History: 1974 to 1995

 In 1974, several second and third-generation Czech Americans in the Cedar Rapids area founded the Czech Fine Arts Foundation to preserve their Czech heritage and culture.
 In 1978, the group's growing collection of artifacts and documents caused them to open a Czech Museum in a three-room house, where the museum attracted additional materials and volunteers.
 In 1981, the collections were moved to a new building on the museum's current site with the goal of permanent public display.
 In 1983, the group acquired a 2200 sqft 19th-century immigrant home and moved it to its property, where it was restored and furnished in the style of the 1880s and 1890s.

 The presidents of the Czech Republic, Slovakia, and the United States dedicate the National Czech & Slovak Museum & Library in 1995.

 From 1983 onwards, the museum began to employ staff, and during the 1980s gained additional artifacts and financial contributions from Czech and Slovak Americans.
 The museum adopted its current name during this period.
 By the 1990s, the museum and library were outgrowing its space, and plans for a new facility began, with an architect creating plans for a new 16,000 sqft building.
 Fundraising for the new facility began during this time.
 On October 28, 1993, groundbreaking took place for the new building.
-On October 21, 1995, the building was dedicated, with U.S. President Bill Clinton, Czech President Václav Havel, and Slovakian President Michal Kováč presiding over the ceremony.
+On October 21, 1995, the building was dedicated, with U.S. President Bill Clinton, Czech President Václav Havel, and Slovak President Michal Kováč presiding over the ceremony.
 Some 7,000 people attended the dedication event.